BlockchainCommons/Gordian/README.md

 ## Spotlight: Gordian SeedTool on iOS (and macOS)

+**Roles:** Cosigner, Seed Generator, Seed Vault

-[Gordian SeedTool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) for iOS And MacOS is Blockchain Commons' most sophisticated reference tool for demonstrating the usage of Blockchain Commons specifications and the Gordian principles.
+[Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) for iOS And MacOS is Blockchain Commons' most sophisticated reference tool for demonstrating the usage of Blockchain Commons specifications and the Gordian principles.

 Gordian SeedTool: